percona/proxysql-admin-tool-doc/docs/percona-scheduler-admin-options-detail.md

 ## –force

-This option must be combined with either –enable / -e or –update-cluster.
+This option must be combined with either [–enable / -e](#enable---e) or [–update-cluster](#update-cluster).
 This option skips any `mysql_servers` table, `mysql_users` table, and `mysql_galera_hostgroups` table configuration checks.
-Certain checks issue warnings instead of errors which allow the option to continue processing.
+Certain checks issue warnings, instead of errors, which allows the option to continue processing.

 ## –is-enabled